MarlinFirmware/Marlin/Marlin/Firmwares/README.md

         it means that you have a problem with the structure of your printer!
         A "std dev:" of 0.04 and less is excellent !! standard is 0.08.

-  After to remove the probe you must do redo the Z offset.
+  After to remove the probe you must do redo/adjust the Z offset(Distance between the nozzle and the bed=Real dimension of your probe).

   **Perform a Z offset:**
   - By menu: "Motion/MoveAxis" deactived the endstops.